spr-networks/super/README.md

 ### Additional Notes
-You may want to tune dns-Corefile to set up DNS server configuration as well as hostapd in configs/gen_hostapd.sh
+You  tune dns-Corefile to set up DNS server configuration as well as hostapd in configs/gen_hostapd.sh

 ### Using a different wireless dongle
 For using the built-in wireless or a different dongle, the hostapd configuration may need to be modified in configs/gen_hostapd.sh.